 FIDA Nigeria invites Applications for Programme Officer

-The International Federation of Women Lawyers (FIDA) Nigeria is a non-profit, non-governmental organization made up of over 3,500 female lawyers with several years’ experience in utilizing the law to address social problems in Nigeria.
-The organization’s mandate is the enhancement, promotion, protection, and preservation of the rights and welfare of women and children in Nigeria FIDA Nigeria implements key projects and activities aimed at providing access to justice to indigent persons, particularly women and children.
+The International Federation of Women Lawyers (FIDA) Nigeria is a non-profit, non-governmental organisation made up of over 3,500 female lawyers with several years’ experience in utilizing the law to address social problems in Nigeria.
+The organization’s mandate is the enhancement, promotion, protection and preservation of the rights and welfare of women and children in Nigeria FIDA Nigeria implements key projects and activities aimed at providing access to justice to indigent persons, particularly women and children.

 FIDA Nigeria is recruiting to fill the position below:

 The individual will work on the MacArthur Foundation funded project – “Strengthening Collaboration Among Criminal Justice Actors to Deepen the Criminal Justice Architecture to Ensure the Effective Implementation of the ACJA/ ACJLS”.
 The project seeks to strengthen the collaboration between the Bar, Bench, Correctional Service and the Nigerian Police Force to institutionalize the gains of the network which was created in Phase One of the project, and to ensure the effective implementation of the ACJA/ ACJLs in the focal states through engagements and with members of the network, the Administration of Criminal Justice Monitoring Committees (ACJMCs) and other criminal justice actors/stakeholders.

 The programme officer will work under the overall guidance and supervision of FIDA Nigeria National President/Country Vice President, National Secretary and other National Executives, and report to them through the Programme Manager.